 - 3.2.1 Prepare welds, cut edges and surface imperfections as described in ISO 8501-3: P3.
-Refer to section 5.2 for preparation methods. - All surfaces to be coated should be clean, dry and free from contamination.
-Remove all oil, 3.2.2 grease and soluble contaminants in accordance with SSPC-SP1 solvent cleaning.
-If a detergent / fresh water mix is to be used, the detergent should be neutral and fresh water rinsable to ensure total removal of contamination. - Gritblast all areas to "Near White Blast Cleaning" SSPC-SP10, equivalent to ISO 8501-1 (2007) - Sa21/2. - 3.2.4 Upon completion of the blasting, and after inspection by the Contractor Quality Control Department, the International Paint Technical Service Representative (if present) will also inspect the whole area and mark up any substandard areas. - All marked areas shall be brought up to the specified standard of preparation.
-The whole 3.2.5 blasted area is to be vacuum cleaned to remove dust and contamination. - 3.2.6 Levels of substrate salt contamination should be determined as outlined in section 3.3 of this procedure.
-This may not be necessary in certain Newbuilding shipyards where International Paint have detailed knowledge and experience of local practices, and where salt levels have always been shown to be low.
+Refer to section 5.2 for preparation methods. - 3.2.2 Gritblast all areas to ISO 8501-1 (2007) Sa2/2. - 3.2.3 Upon completion of the blasting, and after inspection by the Contractor Quality Control Department, the International Paint Technical Service Representative (if present) will also inspect the whole area and mark up any substandard areas.

-3.2.7 Apply the coating scheme as specified in section 2.2 of this procedure.
+- 3.2.4 All marked areas shall be brought up to the specified standard of preparation.
+The whole blasted area is to be vacuum cleaned to remove dust and contamination. - 3.2.5 Levels of substrate salt contamination should be determined as outlined in section 3.3 of this procedure.
+This may not be necessary in certain Newbuilding shipyards where International Paint have detailed knowledge and experience of local practices, and where salt levels have always been shown to be low. - 3.2.6 Apply the coating scheme as specified in section 2.2 of this procedure.
 Observe the specified, maximum and minimum dry film thickness.
 Leave a 6 inch (15 centimetre) gap from the plate edge.